Words of Caution About Genetic Testing

 Direct-to-Consumer (DTC) Genetic Testing

 Direct-to-Consumer (DTC) genetic tests are marketed directly to customers via television, print advertisements, or the Internet, and the tests can be bought online or in stores.
-DTC genetic tests do not necessarily involving a healthcare professionals.
+DTC genetic tests do not necessarily involve a healthcare professionals.
 To learn more about DTC tests click here

 Position Statements on DTC